intellectivelab/docs.intellectivelab.com/_docs/tutorials/configuration-tutorials/unity-case-management-configuration-extjs.md

 ## Inbasket Configuration

 Inbasket provides certain roles access to tasks of certain type.
-It uses inbasket search template to display list of workitems and workitem view to display details for selected workitem based on its step.
+It uses inbasket search template to display list of work items and work item view to display details for selected work item based on its step.
-Inbasket allows user to “act” workitem using one of the actions defined in task workflow and available on the current step.
+Inbasket allows user to “act” work item using one of the actions defined in task workflow and available on the current step.

 ![Inbaskets](unity-case-management-configuration-extjs/images/image73.png)